dnavaria/kodekloud-notes/docker-notes.md

 - With kubernetes using the kubernetes cli known as kubectl, we can run a thousand instance of the same application with a single command.
 - Kubernetes can scale it up to two thousand with another command.
 - Kubernetes can be even configured to do this automatically so that instances and the infrastructure itself can scale up and down based on user load.
-- Kubernetes can upgrade these two thousand instances of the application in a rolling fashion on e at a time with a single command.
+- Kubernetes can upgrade these two thousand instances of the application in a rolling fashion one at a time with a single command.
 - If something goes wrong it can help you roll back these images with a single command.
-- Kubernetes can help you test new features of your application by only upgrading a percentage of these instances through a b testing methods.
+- Kubernetes can help you test new features of your application by only upgrading a percentage of these instances through ab testing methods.
 - The kubernetes open architecture provides support for many different network and storage renders
 - Any network or storage brand that you can think of has a plugin for kubernetes.
 - Kubernetes provide a variety of authentication and authorization mechanisms all major cloud service providers have native support for kubernetes.